What does Absalom mean?

 For more information, see also the related boy name Axel.

 Below is a charted analysis of the usage of the boy name Absalom and affiliated names.
 The only prominent alternative form of Absalom (#unlisted) appearing in the Top 1000 is Axel (#145 the previous year).
-Adoption of this boy name was at its highest in 2011 and is somewhat lower today.
+Adoption of these boy names was at its highest in 2011 (usage of 0.864%) and is somewhat lower today (usage 0.855%, down 1%).
 Axel (#145) is the most fashionable name for newborns in this compilation, with this name having a resurgence in popularity.
 (2014 Birth Statistics)